microsoft/STL/README.md

 ### Test Your Changes

-You can add the natvis file to any Visual Studio C++ project if you right click your project > Add > Existing Item and select the STL.natvis file.
+You can add the natvis file to any Visual Studio C++ project if you right-click your project > Add > Existing Item and select the STL.natvis file.
 After doing this you should be able to see your changes in a Visual Studio debugging session.